rocky-linux/documentation/docs/books/lxd_server/30-appendix_a.md

 ## The rest of it

-From this point, you can easily use the capters from our "LXD Production Server" to continue on.
-There are some things on a workstation setup though that we need to pay less attention to.
+From this point, you can use the chapters from our "LXD Production Server" to continue on.
+There are some things on a workstation setup though that you need to pay less attention to.
 Here are the recommended chapters to get you going:

 * [Chapter 5 - Setting Up And Managing Images](05-lxd_images.md)
 * [Chapter 6 - Profiles](06-profiles.md)